 Manufacturing labor makes up 14% of the world’s workforce.
 The manufacturing industry has a long history and a deep-rooted culture, which is defined by the values, policies, beliefs, and behaviors that shape the work environment.
 Internal communication is how leaders craft company culture and messaging to their teams, an internal brand marketing that builds workforce trust and loyalty.
 A digital workplace, like Beekeeper, can improve communication and strengthen the culture in your manufacturing company.

 The Link Between Manufacturing Communication and Company Culture

-At MANN+HUMMEL, a global leader in the filtration field, using Beekeeper has improved their culture with new avenues of messaging to build relationships among their ranks.
+At MANN+HUMMEL, a global leader in the filtration field, using Beekeeper has improved its culture with new avenues of messaging to build relationships among its ranks.